The Industry Club champion diversity through apprenticeships

 We’re more interested in your creativity and passion to work in marketing than your educational achievements.
 Ideally, you’ll have left school in the last two years and, if you don’t already have them, we’ll work with you to get your English and Maths GCSEs during the programme.

-Get your CV over to firstname.lastname@example.org with a cover letter telling her why this opportunity is for you.
+Get your CV over to email@example.com by 30th September 2021 with a cover letter telling her why this opportunity is for you.
 But don’t stop there.
-Tell us also what your favourite brand is and what you think is the most impressive thing they’ve done on social.
+Tell us also what your favourite brand is and what you think is the most impressive thing they’ve done on social, TV or any other medium.
 How you share this with us completely up to you.
 It could be a video, a presentation, a written piece – the only criteria are that it’s creative.

 For more advice on how to apply, watch this interview.
 You’ll discover what Marketing Debuts involves, what a career in the industry looks like and pick up some cool tips to make your application really stand out.